-However, the most secure method of authenticating your online identity is something known as a security key.
-Tech companies like Google and Facebook have been using this method for a while, but it’s only recently that the technology has been made available to consumers like you and I.
+Tech companies like Google and Facebook have been using this method for a while, but it’s only in the last couple years that the technology has been made available to consumers like you and I.

 While there are a number of different security keys on the market, with options like Yubikey Bio or the Yubikey Security Key that I recommend.
 I’m going to specifically focus on Google’s Titan Security Key, since it was developed by Google and is promoted as part of their Advanced Protection Program (a program I’m a part of).